Stipend, Tuition, & Health Insurance

 All registered grad students are automatically enrolled in the Student Health Insurance Plan (SHIP), an accident/illness policy that meets the health insurance standards developed by the American College Health Association.
 The yearly premium is paid by your source of financial support and should be taken care of automatically.
 Please contact the GFA if there remains a charge on your Bursar bill.
 Additional family coverage and/or optional dental and vision insurance is available at a cost to the student.
 More information can be found on the Office of Student Health Benefits web site, http://studenthealthbenefits.cornell.edu/.

 Graduate students appointed on any combination of full assistantships or fellowships for spring, summer, and fall terms are entitled to two weeks (ten weekdays) of annual vacation each 12-month period (August 21 through August 20) in addition to Cornell University holidays (when the university is officially closed); vacation time will be prorated for students appointed for shorter periods of time (e.g., 4 days for a student appointed on an assistantship or fellowship for only one semester during the calendar period August 21-August 20).
-University holidays generally include twelve days: Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving and the following day, and winter break (generally six working days from December 25 through January 1).
+University holidays generally include the following days: Martin Luther King Jr. Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving and the following day, and winter break (generally six working days from December 25 through January 1).
 Days on which classes are not in session but the university is open (e.g., institutionally-scheduled academic breaks in Fall Semester, January intersession, Spring Semester) are not automatic vacation time nor holidays for graduate students appointed on assistantships, but graduate students appointed on assistantships may request in advance to take vacation during such periods.

 Graduate student stipends are considered taxable by the U.S. Internal Revenue Service and the State of New York.
 GRA and TA stipends are administered through Payroll and typically have taxes taken out of each check.
 Fellowships are typically paid in lump sums throughout the year and do not have taxes withheld.
 Students should consult their tax advisor to determine how best to handle payment of taxes to suit their particular circumstances.
 Cornell faculty and staff cannot offer tax advice.
 General information is available on the Graduate School website as well as in the University Division of Financial Affairs.